Mark Schedler - Sr. DOT Editor - J. J. Keller & Associates, Inc.

 Before operating the vehicle, verify that the ELD is in a fixed position where the driver can view the device when seated.
 Drivers must be able to present their record of duty status to an inspection officer via wireless web services and email, or USB and Bluetooth.
 For this reason, drivers should take extra caution to ensure their hours-of-service devices are fully charged and operating as expected.

-Make sure drivers understand how many consecutive hours they are allowed to drive before they are required to take a break, if they qualify for any exceptions, and how to make appropriate use of their ELD to help regulate their compliance.
+Make sure drivers know the hours of service rules and understand how many consecutive hours they are allowed to drive before they are required to take a break, if they qualify for any exceptions, and how to make appropriate use of their ELD to help regulate their compliance.

 Drivers should keep all applicable documentation up to date, organized, and easily accessible from their cab.
 Required documents include: